Table of Contents:

 PhD Funding Package Guidelines

 The Ph.D. is granted by the Horace H. Rackham School of Graduate Studies (generally referred to as Rackham).
 Degree requirements for all doctoral programs can be found in the Rackham Graduate School Academic Policies.
-This Handbook can be found at: http://www.rackham.umich.edu/policies/article/gsh/.
-Section 2.1 discusses policies and procedures related to doctoral students and is the reference for the information contained below unless otherwise noted.
+Section 5 discusses policies and procedures related to doctoral students and is the reference for the information contained below unless otherwise noted.

 Continuous Enrollment.
 Once admitted to a Ph.D. program, students will register every fall and winter term until their degree is awarded, unless they are taking an official leave of absence.
 Students will register in spring or summer terms only when they elect courses, take pre-candidacy examinations, or defend their dissertations.
 Students must be registered for 8 credits of NRE 995 during the term in which they defend their dissertation.

-Cognate Courses.
+Cognate Requirement.
 Rackham requires four hours of graduate-level coursework in a field outside the focus of the doctoral work.
-This may be completed in spirit by the student's prior studies at the master's level or by the NRE distribution requirement.
-The cognate courses must be approved by the student's advisor.
+All cognate coursework must be approved by the graduate program.
+Cognate requirements may be satisfied in three ways:

-Admission to Candidacy.
-Upon completion of SNRE's candidacy requirements (discussed at length in this document), the necessary form is filed with SNRE's Associate Dean for Academic Affairs.
+Advancing to Candidacy.
+Upon completion of SNRE's candidacy requirements (discussed at length in this document), the necessary form is filed with SNRE's Associate Dean for Academic Programs.
 The Associate Dean's review, in turn, leads to written recommendation from the School to Rackham.
 (Rackham then certifies that candidacy status has been attained).
-For students entering in the Fall 2007 term, candidacy should be achieved no later than three calendar years after first enrollment in the program (note that NRE requires students to achieve candidacy within two years, see below).
-A student who does not achieve candidacy within three years may be placed on academic probation, unless the program/department asks Rackham OARD for an extension, providing a reason for the request and a timeline for reaching candidacy, and Rackham OARD approves this request.
-(Section 2.1.1)
+Candidacy should be achieved by the end of the 4th term and no later than three calendar years after first enrollment in the program (note that NRE requires students to achieve candidacy within two years, see below).
+A student who does not achieve candidacy within three years will be placed on academic probation, unless the graduate program petitions Rackham OARD to request additional time because of extenuating circumstances

 Dissertation Committee.
 This committee must consist of at least four faculty, including two NRE faculty members plus one qualified cognate member.
-The Rackham Graduate School Academic Policies http://www.rackham.umich.edu/policies/article/gsh/ includes a number of Rackham requirements related to the committee's membership and the steps required for its designation.
+The Rackham Graduate School Academic Policies includes a number of Rackham requirements related to the committee's membership and the steps required for its designation.
 For dissertation committees formed after July 1, 2007, the cognate member may not serve in a dual role as chair or co-chair.
-(Section 22.214.171.124) The Quick Reference Chart for Membership on the Dissertation Committee is also useful http://www.rackham.umich.edu/dissertation_information/dissertation_committees/quick_reference_chart/
+The Quick Reference Chart for Membership on the Dissertation Committee is also useful.

 PROCEDURES FOR NRE DOCTORAL PROGRAMS